weeberific/IsekaiLoversList/index.md

 *Categories:* Fantasy, Action

-*Description:* An adventuring party forms of members fed up with society, each agreeing to keep their nose out of eachother's business
+*Description:* An adventuring party forms of members fed up with society, each agreeing to keep their nose out of each other's business

-*Comments:* Mixing seemingly anachronistic tech and culture with a fanatasy setting, the unique world and characters are enjoyable, but nothing too exciting here
+*Comments:* Mixing seemingly anachronistic tech and culture with a fantasy setting, the unique world and characters are enjoyable, but nothing too exciting here